Skillful human-centered design is an epic force for good

 - Task analysis - Breaking the overall 3D print-prep, printing, and finishing process down to their sub-tasks, and documenting the flows

 - Ethnographic research & contextual inquiry - Traveling to 3D printing labs, observing people in their work environments, and documenting their processes

 A technician does finishing work on 3D prints in a dental lab in New Mexico that I studied early in our research phase.

-As the dynamic human-machine interface that would enable our users to control their 3D printers, Ember's control panel would ultimately create an experience of either empowerment or frustration.
-Therefore, special care was given to its definition and design.
+As the human-machine interface that would enable users to control their 3D printers, and which would provide essential feedback about the status of the printing process, Ember's front panel would ultimately create an experience of either easy utility or frustration.
+Therefore, special care was given to its definition, interaction design, and hardware design.

-Analysis of our research shaped the definition of its many product requirements.
+Analysis of our research combined with our strategic goals to shape the definition of its many product requirements.

 - It shall allow the user to easily control all phases of the printing process

 - It shall be able to operate while the user is wearing protective gloves